yangakandeni/employee-management-app/README.md

 # Employee Management System (console app)

-## This is a python console app for an assignment.
-This exercise has 8 tasks
+## This is a python program for an employee management system app

 ## TASK 1️⃣ ➕ :two: